obinna-okoro1/govently-web/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Development

+For contributor and automated-assistant guidance see:

+- `DEVELOPER_INSTRUCTIONS.md` — developer onboarding, run/test/format guidance.
+- `COPILOT_INSTRUCTIONS.md` — guidelines for AI-assisted edits and patch format.
+- `INSTRUCTIONS.md` — brief overview and links to the instruction files.